 - Are you considering applying to the court for the legal guardianship of a child?

-- Are you considering alternative reproduction techniques such as surrogate maternity, sperm adoption, egg donation, either as a recipient or as a donor/surrogate?
+- considering alternative reproduction techniques such as surrogate maternity, sperm adoption, egg donation, either as a recipient or as a donor/surrogate?

 - Do you have a custody/parent-time arrangement that is no longer adequate for your chidrens’ needs?